devxschool/CucumberFall2020/target/classes/CucumberNotes.md

 5.

+Running smoke or regression by passing cucumber.options vm argument in mvn command line.
+1. mvn test -Dcucumber.options="--tags=@smoke" - for smoke
+   mvn test -Dcucumber.options="--tags=@regression" - for regression

+   setup -> since you are using surefire plugin which executes specified tests in the mvn test phase you should only have one TestRunner class.

+2. Maven profiling.
+   In maven we can have multiple profiles. each maven profile can have different build configurations.
+   //

 WFH - Work from Home.
 I will WFH today.
 OOO - Out of Office.
 I will be OOO from Feb 23 - 25 AFK - Away from Keyboard.
 PTO - Paid time off.
 PTO today.
 EOD - End of Day.
 Please get it done by EOD.
 EOM - End of month.
 End of message.